 On January 21, 2013, Hadiya Pendleton marched in President Obama’s second inaugural parade.
 One week later, Hadiya was shot and killed on a playground in Chicago.
 Soon after this tragedy, Hadiya’s friends commemorated her life by wearing orange, the color hunters wear in the woods to protect themselves and others.
 Wear Orange is now observed every June.
-Thousands of people wear the color orange to honor Hadiya and the more than 40,000 people who are killed with guns and approximately 85,000 who are shot and wounded every year.
+Thousands of people wear the color orange to honor Hadiya and the more than 43,000 Americans are killed with guns and approximately 76,000 more are shot and wounded every year.

 Wear Orange isn’t possible without collaboration.
 In addition to thousands of people participating across the country, partners amplify gun violence awareness to new audiences.